-Figure 9 shows saving and investment rates for advanced and developing economies.
-Saving and investment in developing countries rose sharply starting in the early 2000s, with the saving rate rising faster, motivated both by faster growth and by greater precautionary saving by emerging economies in the aftermath of the late-1990s Asian crisis, including greater demand for foreign reserves by emerging-market central banks, as well as by increased revenues earned by oil exporters from higher oil prices (IMF, 2014, Chapter 3).
-This gap between saving and investment contributed to emerging-market current account surpluses and the "global saving glut" that Bernanke (2005) argued helped to fuel global current-account imbalances and asset price pressure in financial markets, particularly in the United States.
-Saving and investment fell during the financial crisis in both areas.
-During the subsequent recovery, the surpluses grew smaller in the developing country, while advanced country deficits turned to surpluses.
+What about the role of excess foreign saving?
+Some have pointed to high saving rates in many emerging market countries, combined with a lack of suitable domestic investment opportunities in those countries, as putting downward pressure on rates in advanced economies.
+Figure 8 shows that saving and investment in developing countries rose sharply starting in the early 2000s, with the saving rate rising faster, motivated both by higher growth and by greater precautionary saving by emerging economies in the aftermath of the late-1990s Asian crisis, as well as by increased revenues earned by oil exporters from higher oil prices (IMF, 2014, Chapter 3).
+This saving-investment gap contributed to emerging-market current account surpluses and the "global saving glut" that Bernanke (2005) argued helped to fuel global current-account imbalances and asset price pressure in financial markets, particularly in the United States.
+Saving and investment fell during the financial crisis for both developing and advanced countries.
+During the subsequent recovery, the surpluses grew smaller in the developing country, while advanced country deficits turned to surpluses.12

 Source: IMF World Economic Outlook Database (2019).
-Note that saving and investment are scaled by group, not world, GDP
+Note that saving and investment are scaled by group, not world, GDP.